Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Abstract

 \section{Abstract}

 Johnson noise thermometry enables direct measurement of the electron temperature, a valuable probe of many-body systems.
 Practical use of this technique calls for non-equilibrium generalizations of the Johnson-Nyquist theorem.
-For a hydrodynamic Corbino device, however, a na\"ive use of the Shockley-Ramo theorem alongside the ``Corbino paradox'' leads to yet another paradox: bulk velocity fluctuations cannot be measured by the contacts.
+For a hydrodynamic Corbino device, however, a na\"ive use of the Shockley-Ramo theorem alongside the ``Corbino paradox'' leads to yet another paradox: current noise through the contacts would seem to be completely insensitive to bulk fluctuations.
 In this work, we resolve the unphysical ``Corbino Shockley-Ramo paradox'' by correctly formulating the hydrodynamic Shockley-Ramo problem.
-This allows us to properly formulate the problem of current noise in an hydrodynamic multi-terminal device of arbitrary geometry, as well as validate a previously unjustified assumption for rectangular geometry results.
+This allows us to properly formulate the problem of current noise in a hydrodynamic multiterminal device of arbitrary geometry, as well as validate a previously unjustified assumption for rectangular geometry results.
 As an example, we compute the Johnson noise in a hydrodynamic Corbino device, where we find a suppression of Johnson noise with magnetic field.
-This unusual characteristic serves as a strong signature of viscous hydrodynamic behavior.
+This unusual characteristic serves as a qualitative signature of viscous hydrodynamic behavior.